June 12, 2012: Liberty University Press

 Ackerman has served in a variety of classroom roles including grade school teacher, principal, professor, and now associate dean of Liberty University’s School of Education.

 Liberty University, located in Lynchburg, Va., is the world’s largest Christian university.
-Nearly 100,000 students attend classes on its over 7,000-acre residential campus and study in its thriving online education program.
+Over 100,000 students attend classes on its over 7,000-acre residential campus and study in its thriving online education program.